ncasuk/decades-pp/README.txt

 Here is a simple example to create a new parameter with calculated potential temperature.
 Should be stored in a file with the same name as the class in folder ppodd so that it gets imported automatically.

-from ppodd.cal_base import *   # Import the base class
+from ppodd.core import cal_base,parameter,flagged_data   # Import the base class, parameter and data types.

 class c_potential_temp(cal_base):
     """ Calculate Potential Temperature """